verdammelt/octopress/source/_posts/2013-11-09-scna-2013-effortful-vs-automatic-brain.markdown

 the idea of experts having implicit knowledge.
 That is to say: they know things but can't necessarily explain what they know, or why.
-Ken Auer and Dave Thomas touched upon it; during the panel on Software Quality it was also brought up (e.g.  Corey Haines amazing reference to Chicken Sexing[sexing]).
+Ken Auer and Dave Thomas touched upon it; during the panel on Software Quality it was also brought up (e.g.  Corey Haines' amazing reference to [Chicken Sexing][sexing]).
-But I felt that Brian's talk took the idea and then added to it.
+But I felt that Brian Marick's talk took the idea and then added to it.

 ## Bright vs. Dull Cows ##